replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/01-preparing-to-use-the-sdk/assignment.md

 ===========================

 To make use of the Replicated SDK, you'll need a couple of things.
-In the lab environment.
 They've been set up for you in this lab environment.

 1. A Helm chart for your application.
 We're going to use the Open Source Bitnami Helm chat for the Harbor container registry